xyproto/algernon/README.md

 // Output rendered HTML to the browser/client.
 The given text is converted from Pongo2 to HTML.
 Takes a variable number of strings. poprint(...)

+// Output a simple HTML page with a message, title and theme.
+// The title and theme are optional. msgpage(string[, string][, string])
 ~~~